DesyncTheThird/corne-keymap/readme.md

 | Left   | Either     | Immediate  | `''`            |
 | Right  | Either     | Immediate  | `,`             |

-The following key must be pressed within 500ms for the dynamic output to activate; otherwise, the keys will default to `'` (left) and `,` (right).
-Immediate rules eagerly trigger on magic key-down if matched.
+Immediate rules eagerly trigger on magic-key-down if matched.

 The rules have been set up such that pressing whichever punctuation key is more comfortable while typing (i.e. sequences that aren't SFBs) will generally produce contextually sensible punctuation.